TheDigitalCatOnline/blog_source/pelican/content/python-mocks-a-gentle-introduction-part-2.markdown

             assert fi.get_info() == (filename, original_path, test_abspath, test_size)
 ```

-Using more than one `with` statement, however, makes the code difficult to read, in my opinion, so in general I prefer to avoid it if I do not need a limited scope of the patching.
+Using more than one `with` statement, however, makes the code difficult to read, in my opinion, so in general I prefer to avoid complex `with` trees if I do not need a limited scope of the patching.

 # Patching immutable objects